jrnd-io/jr-website/content/docs/Kafka/_index.md

 kmsKeyID=id of the kek
 ```

-In order to use CSFLE, you need an AVRO schema with fields marked as sensitive (PII).
+In order to use CSFLE, you need an AVRO schema with fields marked as sensitive (PII) and you need to use the `--schema` flag to provide it.
 The default schemas in JR are located in `pks/types` folder: at the moment the ones containing PII fields are:

 - `payment_credit_card.avsc`, field `card_number`